Google Prism: Fake Security Checkup Turns Browsers Into Spyware

 Key Takeaways

-- Permission Trap: The site uses a security checkup to get access to your GPS, contacts, and clipboard.
+• Permission Trap: The site uses a fake security checkup to request access to your GPS location, contacts, and clipboard data.

-- PWA Trickery: It asks you to install a Progressive Web App (PWA).
-This hides the browser address bar so the site looks like a real Google app.
+• PWA Trickery: Users are prompted to install a Progressive Web App.
+This protocol strips away the standard browser address bar so the interface mimics a native Google utility.

 The PWA Strategy